Kosinkadink/jno/README.md

 *jno clean*: removes all build files (located in .build of directory)

-*jno listmodels [optional parameters]*: list the board models supported by your Arduino IDE
+*jno boards [optional parameters]*: list the board models supported by your Arduino IDE

 *jno setlocal [setting]*: change setting in local *jno.jno*